 What happens in Breast Clinic?

 when you come to the breast clinic with a breast lump, Mr Salhab will ask you questions about your problem, duration, associated symptoms, medication and lifestyle, social history and your desires.
 You will have a full breast clinical examination.
-Other tests such as Ultrasound scan and needle biopsy maybe requires to confirm the diagnosis of gynaecomastia.
+Other tests such as an ultrasound scan and needle biopsy maybe required to confirm the diagnosis of gynecomastia.
 Mr Salhab may request a blood test to establish the cause of Gynaecomastia in case no clear cause was identified during the clinic visit.

 Treatment for Gynaecomastia

 There are different options to treat Gynaecomastia.
 Mr. Salhab will discuss with you the pros and cons of the following treatment options:

 There are many medications that can be considered for the treatment of gynaecomastia.
 Each medication can cause potential side effects.
 Therefore it is very important that such side effects are discussed prior to starting the treatment

 Tamoxifen has been shown to reduce breast volume in gynecomastia, it is most often used for severe or painful gynecomastia.

 Danazol is a synthetic derivative of testosterone that decreases estrogen synthesis by the testes.
 It works by inhibition of the pituitary gland that directs the sex organs to produce hormones.